 If you own a larger dog, check with your insurance policy to determine if your dog is covered.
 If your particular dog is excluded by your renter's insurance policy, you may have to purchase additional insurance coverage to remain adequately protected.
 A good option to consider is an umbrella policy, which is an optional policy that extends your liability coverage.
 An umbrella policy can cover unanticipated medical bills or litigation costs associated with a dog bite.
 These sorts of policies will also cover you while you're at home, or in any other location, so you are protected against injuries that could occur while you're walking your dog, in a dog park, or injuries that are caused if your dog runs away.

 If you've been injured due to a dog bite, then you understand how devastating these types of injuries can be.
 Depending on your circumstances, you may be eligible to file a personal injury lawsuit against the owners of the dog or other responsible parties.
-A great first step is to speak with an experience personal injury lawyer for your free claim review.
+A great first step is to speak with an experience personal injury lawyer near you.